-A cover letter is a 1-page, letter-formatted document meant to covey your accomplishments, as they relate to the position you're apply for.
+A cover letter is a 1-page, letter-formatted document meant to convey your accomplishments, as they relate to the position you apply for.
 They are typically divided into 3 - 4 paragraphs, with the first paragraph explaining why you're writing and how you found out about the position.

 The closing paragraph is used to summarize your skills, to thank the employer for their consideration, and to ask for the opportunity to speak about the position in the future.

 Here's a well-written cover letter example: